Vasyl Stus: Biography

-On 14 May 1980, prior to the 1980 Olympic Games in Moscow, he was arrested and received a 10-year sentence for "anti-Soviet activity".
-The later influential (in Ukrainian politics) Viktor Medvedchuk defended Stus during this trial in 1980.
+On May 14, 1980, prior to the 1980 Olympic Games in Moscow, he was arrested and received a 10-year sentence for "anti-Soviet activity".
+Viktor Medvedchuk, who was later influential in Ukrainian politics, defended Stus during this trial in 1980.
 In the closing speech from the defence Medvedchuk stated all of Stus' crimes deserved punishment; however, he also told the court that the defendant fulfilled his daily norm at the factory where he worked at the time, despite serious stomach problems.
 Stus' requests to get another public defender were dismissed by the court.
-In a 2018 interview with The Independent Dissident Yevhen Sverstyuk also recalled: "When Stus met with his appointed lawyer, he immediately felt that Medvedchuk was a man of the Komsomol-aggressive type, that he did not protect him, did not want to understand him and, in fact, was not interested in his case."
+In a 2018 interview with The Independent dissident Yevhen Sverstiuk also recalled: "When Stus met with his appointed lawyer, he immediately felt that Medvedchuk was a man of the Komsomol-aggressive type, that he did not protect him, did not want to understand him and, in fact, was not interested in his case."
 Medvedchuk claimed he could not have operated differently: “Stus denounced the Soviet government, and didn’t consider it to be legitimate.
 Everyone decides their own fate.
 Stus admitted he agitated against the Soviet government.
 He was found guilty by the laws of the time.
 When the laws changed, the case was dropped.
 Unfortunately, he died.”

 Vasyl Stus died after he declared hunger strike on September 4, 1985, in a Soviet forced labor camp for political prisoners Perm-36 near the village of Kuchino, Perm Oblast, Russian SFSR, where he had been transferred in November 1980.
 Danylo Shumuk reported that the commandant, Major Zhuravkov, committed suicide after the death of Stus.
 In the Kuchino camp, out of 56 inmates kept there between 1980 and 1987, eight died, including four members of the Ukrainian Helsinki Group.